MicrosoftDocs/architecture-center/docs/guide/testing/mission-critical-deployment-testing.md

 We highly recommend **integrating these tests directly into your CI/CD pipelines** and running them during the early stages of feature development.
 For an example, see the [sample implementation](https://github.com/Azure/Mission-Critical-Online/tree/main/src/testing/) in the Azure Mission-critical reference implementation.

 In summary, failure is inevitable in any complex distributed system and the solution must therefore be architected (and tested) to handle failures.
-The [Azure Mission-critical framework](/azure/architecture/framework/mission-critical/mission-critical-deployment-testing) with its guidance and reference implementations can help designing and operating highly reliable applications to derive maximum value from the Microsoft cloud.
+The [Azure Well-Architected Framework mission-critical workload guidance](/azure/architecture/framework/mission-critical/mission-critical-deployment-testing) and reference implementations can you help design and operate highly reliable applications to derive maximum value from the Microsoft cloud.

 ## Next step